SL-F1

 This is cause by the tape which sticks to the upper drum when it is worn.
 It can be fixed by replacing the upper drum.
 Sony now supply an improved type which is made of a harder wearing alloy.

-The photo opposite shows the new upper drum which no longer has a mounting plate
+The photo below shows the new upper drum which no longer has a mounting plate.

 Grating noise during tape threading/unthreading.